Select the Object Selection Tools panel. tool from the

 Be aware that notebook drivers sometimes have a different name than similar desktop drivers.
 Some video adapter manufacturers have other software that requires updating in addition to the video driver.
 Read the update instructions carefully, and contact the video adapter manufacturer directly if you don't understand the instructions.

-Use Select Subject ( ) to select the most prominent subject in an image.
+Select the most prominent subject in an image with Select Subject .

 -